Barnaby Jones: Notable guest cast

-In later seasons, guest stars included Wayne Maunder, formerly on CBS's Lancer western series, and Ron Hayes, who played Sheriff Oscar Hamlin in the episode "Target for a Wedding."
-Marshall Colt, later cast with James Arness on McClain's Law, guest-starred in two episodes in 1979.
-Donald May played the role of Curt Phillips in the 1978 episode "Blind Jeopardy".
-Character actress Lurene Tuttle played Emily Carter, Betty's aunt, in the 1980 episode "The Killin' Cousin".
+In later seasons, guest stars include Wayne Maunder, formerly on CBS's Lancer western series, and Ron Hayes, who plays Sheriff Oscar Hamlin in the episode "Target for a Wedding."
+Marshall Colt, later cast with James Arness on McClain's Law, guest stars in two episodes in 1979.
+Donald May plays the role of Curt Phillips in the 1978 episode "Blind Jeopardy".
+Character actress Lurene Tuttle plays Emily Carter, Betty's aunt, in the 1980 episode "The Killin' Cousin".

 Many familiar actors made guest appearances, and others who were newcomers went on to become well-known, including: